awsdocs/amazon-ecs-developer-guide/doc_source/ECS_GetStarted_Fargate.md

 1. Enter the **IPv4 Public IP** address in your web browser and you should see a webpage that displays the **Amazon ECS sample** application\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/ECS_Sample_Application.png)

+## Step 6: Clean Up<a name="first-run-cleanup"></a>

+When you are finished using an Amazon ECS cluster, you should clean up the resources associated with it to avoid incurring charges for resources that you are not using\.

+Some Amazon ECS resources, such as tasks, services, clusters, and container instances, are cleaned up using the Amazon ECS console\.
+Other resources, such as Amazon EC2 instances, Elastic Load Balancing load balancers, and Auto Scaling groups, must be cleaned up manually in the Amazon EC2 console or by deleting the AWS CloudFormation stack that created them\.

+1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

+1. In the navigation pane, choose **Clusters**\.

+1. On the **Clusters** page, select the cluster to delete\.

+1. Choose **Delete Cluster**\.
+At the confirmation prompt, enter **delete me** and then choose **Delete**\.
+Deleting the cluster cleans up the associated resources that were created with the cluster, including Auto Scaling groups, VPCs, or load balancers\.